Alebasso01/K-anonymity/README.md

 ## Test

 In the project we analyzed both mean and variance.
 Numerical attributes undergo mean and variance calculation, while categorical attributes are mapped based on hierarchical ordering where feasible.
 Additionally, a discernibility penalty function was implemented to quantify the uniqueness of quasi-identifiers, enhancing the anonymization process and ensuring robust data protection.
-We also included a function to calculate the equivalence size metric, which provides an additional measure of the quality of the k-anonymization:
+We also included a function to calculate the equivalence size metric, which provides an additional measure of the quality of the k-anonymization.